 Steel is an inorganic material and doesn’t entertain any mildew, insects, or termites.
 Hence, your steel shed doesn’t rot and stand firm for decades, economizing your building insurance prices.

 Insurance companies have a classification standard according to the building type to decide the insurance rates.
 Let’s discuss this classification and how insurance premium calculation goes in different classes.

 1. Frame: Wood buildings or structures made by slow-burning composite materials.
 Highly prone to fire accidents causing the highest cost-per-square-foot insurance rates.

-2. Jointed Masonry: The structure stands on the concrete blocks or precast concrete walls.
+2. Jointed Masonry: The structure stands on concrete blocks or precast concrete walls.
 The floor’s joists are wood or light-gauge steel.
-Insurance rates are lower than the class one, but still on the higher end.
+Insurance rates are lower than the class one but still on the higher end.

 5. Modified Fire-resistive: Multi-storey buildings fall in this class like shopping malls or corporate offices.
-These buildings have additional fireproofing, which makes the insurance rates lower than the four mentioned above.
+These buildings have additional fireproofing, making insurance rates lower than the four mentioned above.

 6. Fire-resistive: This class has the same structure as class Five but includes better fire-safety equipment and techniques.
 The better the fire safety, the lower the insurance rates.

 Insurance companies consider this classification for pricing the premiums of buildings up to 15K sq.
 Ft.
 After this area limit, insurers analyze the structures separately to calculate the insurance rates.